 The vast majority of European pirates come from the Netherlands, although there are also active stations in Germany, UK, Scandinavia and Italy and other European countries.
 The main diet is music - pop, rock, dance, schlager, polka, indie.
 Some of the programmes are pre-recorded, others transmitted live.
 Power used ranges from a few watts to up to 1kW (or more sometimes!).

 Many will issue QSLs for correct reception reports.
 See the QSL Gallery section for QSLs received over the years.

 The Addresses section has contact and web site details for many pirates.

 The Links page has many links to websites with logs, information and other useful resources for the DXer.

 So, happy hunting!

-This is my blog with daily updates of station news and logs....
+This is my blog with logs, news and more....